anydotcrypto/blacktie/README.md

 BlackTie is a fork of the [Metamask](https://github.com/MetaMask/metamask-extension) - the wallet browser extension.

 The fork uses [any.sender](https://github.com/anydotcrypto/docs.any.sender) to send transactions instead of sending the directly to the chain.
-This means that the user reliquinshes control over setting the gas price, and instead the allows any.sender to bump gas prices to find the best available within a reasonable time period.
+This means that the user reliquinshes control over setting the gas price, and instead directs any.sender to bump gas prices to find the best available within a reasonable time period.

 To install Blacktie do the following: